HomeEmployee Benefits ResourcesLeaves and Time OffStress Leave in British Columbia - A Complete Guide (2025)

 • Return-to-work assessment: They evaluate your readiness to return to work and provide recommendations for any necessary accommodations.

-What Are the Rights and Protections for Employees Taking Stress Leave in British Columbia?
+What Rights and Protections Do Employees Have on Stress Leave in BC?

 Job protection

-Employees in British Columbia have several important job protections when taking stress leave:
+Employees in British Columbia have 4 important job protections when taking stress leave:

 • Right to return: Employees can return to the exact job or a comparable position after stress leave.